Chapter 1 - Never Judge a Book By its Cover

 “Saved you?
 What do you mean?”
 Tomo asked in disbelief.

 “I mean,” she took a deep breath, steeling herself.
-“Marko came at me in the forest walk.
+“Marko came at me in the forest.
 Stinking drunk.
 He had already thrown me on the ground.
 If Antonio hadn’t been there…” she trailed off.

 Tomo gathered her into his arms.
 He understood.
 Rumors had been rampant about Marko and Maggie Flynn a few years ago.
 Some said she’d gone to him, willingly.
 Others, who spent more time with Marko than they liked, felt differently about that.